-A very well-dressed Newland, Van der Luydens, Leffertses, The Duke and a group of SOLEMN GUESTS are impatiently gathered in the waiting room.
-They guests are all ridiculously dressed up with jewels, ostrich feathers, lace, gloves, and lipstick, and are awaiting dinner.
+A very well-dressed Newland, Van der Luydens, Leffertses, The Duke and a group of SOLEMN GUESTS gather in the waiting room.
+They guests are all ridiculously dressed up with jewels, ostrich feathers, lace, gloves, and lipstick, and are impatiently awaiting dinner.
 A clock is TICKING somewhere off in the distance; there is murmuring here and there as they quell their stomachs with small talk.

-The scene is like a fancy funeral, until Countess Olenska walks in.
+The scene is so very morose, one would think it were a fancy funeral, until Countess Ellen Olenska walks in.
 She strides in with an alien confidence, one glove off and fastening her bracelet and half-smiling.
 She leaves the air lit with an electric charge.
 She's absolutely radiant.

 She looks about her, notices Newland, and smiles.
-Countess Olenska approaches Newland like a streaking comet across the sky.
+Countess Ellen Olenska approaches Newland like a streaking comet across the sky.

-COUNTESS OLENSKA Newland!
+COUNTESS ELLEN OLENSKA Newland!
 It's so good to see you.

 She holds out hands to his.
-Lefferts, who is seated next to

-Newland, coughs and looks away.
+Lefferts, who is seated next to Newland, coughs and looks away.

-Good to see you Ellen.
+NEWLAND Good to see you Ellen.